k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Notes:

 - Previous TDM versions saved the tables into the TDM_Reference LU.
-As this LU is no longer in use - from TDM 9.0 onwards - the tables must be re-extracted into the new LU - TDM_TableLevel.
+However, as this LU is no longer in use (since TDM 9.0), the tables must be re-extracted into the new LU, namely TDM_TableLevel.

-A TDM table-level implementation has the following steps:
+A TDM table-level implementation contains the following steps:

 ## Step 1 - Deploy the TDM_TableLevel LU